TomOwen93/ekorncrypto/README.md

 # Read me
 ### Build/Running
-Clone this repo, cd to the root folder and run command to build the docker image `docker build -t crypto-aggregate-app . `
+Clone this repo, cd to the root folder and run command to build the docker image:
+   `docker build -t crypto-aggregate-app . `

-Next run to start the image in detached mode `docker run -d -p 8080:8080 --name crypto-container crypto-aggregate-app`
+Next run to start the image in detached mode:
+   `docker run -d -p 8080:8080 --name crypto-container crypto-aggregate-app`

-To check logs run `docker logs -f crypto-container`
+To check logs run:
+   `docker logs -f crypto-container`

-For accessing the h2 memory navigate to http://localhost:8080/h2-console/ and use the credentials in the application.yaml

-For hitting the price endpoint, you can use postman or similar and send a GET to http://localhost:8080/prices/{symbol}
+For accessing the h2 memory navigate to http://localhost:8080/h2-console/ and use the credentials in the application.yaml For hitting the price endpoint, you can use postman or similar and send a GET to http://localhost:8080/prices/{symbol}

 ### Assumptions and Notes